What is preeclampsia?

-Preeclampsia is a problem that arises during pregnancy and is characterized by high blood pressure and damage to other organs, such as the kidneys.
-Preeclampsia is considered a serious condition that can lead to dangerous complications for you and your baby.
 The exact cause, however, isn’t known.
-Researchers suspect that it may involve problems with the blood vessel development in the fetus, which in turn causes a dysfunctional reaction in the mother’s blood vessels.
+Researchers suspect that it may involve problems with the blood vessel development between the placenta and uterus, which in turn causes a reaction in a pregnant woman’s blood vessels.

 Other symptoms of preeclampsia include: